Data Subject Request API Version 1 and 2

 Observability is a suite of diagnostic tools that give account administrators granular visibility into how data flows through the mParticle platform: from the sources where your data originates, through mParticle’s various internal systems, and finally to your connected third-party outputs.

-Whether you want to monitor the ingestion of batches containing thousands of events or you need to track down a modification to a single user profile, Observability provides the ability to configure and browse detailed traces of all of your data flows so you can troubleshoot issues with confidence.
+Whether you want to monitor the ingestion of batches containing dozens of events or you need to track down a modification to a single user profile, Observability provides the ability to configure and browse detailed traces of all of your data flows so you can troubleshoot issues with confidence.

 As an example, consider you have an ecommerce business and you use the mParticle SDK to ingest real-time website traffic into mParticle.
 Now imagine that you began to notice intermittent dips in traffic volume at certain times of day – you would want to identify the cause.
 Are the dips in traffic due to changes in user behavior, or are they just the result of a poorly configured filter or another processing anomaly?